metno/S-ENDA-documentation/source/definition_of_done.rst

 The following requirements must be satisfied before a task can be considered done:

 * The solution is in agreement with the design
+* Software repositories are licensed (see :ref:`_general_conventions`)
+* The headers of all software code files contain a reference to the repository license
 * 100% test coverage of production code
 * Aim for 80% test coverage of prototype code
 * Continuous integration